Developing Policies and Procedures

 The following documents have been provided by various members of the museum community and vetted by the MPWG.
 They are provided here as examples of best practices.
 Please remember that these have been created for specific institutions and are provided here only for reference as you create procedures for your institution.
 Contact the appropriate institution for clarification or permission to adapt these documents as appropriate.

-• The J Paul Getty Trust, Facilities This IPM protocol from Getty Facilities utilizes an understanding of identified pest behavior, habits, and lifestyles, as well as physical barriers (i.e. screens) and mechanical controls (i.e. traps) to monitor and minimize the presence of pests.
+- The J Paul Getty Trust, Facilities, Integrated Pest Management Program Protocol utilizes an understanding of identified pest behavior, habits, and lifestyles, as well as physical barriers (i.e. screens) and mechanical controls (i.e. traps) to monitor and minimize the presence of pests.

-• Minnesota History Center IPM Procedures The responsibilities of individual staff members are clearly spelled out in these IPM procedures from the Minnesota History Center and are detailed enough so that staff unfamiliar with the specifics of collections and practical procedures will be able to follow directions.
+- Minnesota History Center IPM Procedures clearly spells out responsibilities of individual staff members.
+The document is detailed enough that staff unfamiliar with the specifics of collections and practical procedures will be able to follow directions.

-• National Cultural History Museum, Pretoria IPM Procedures This detailed IPM procedural document gives listed overviews of various tasks to support a successful IPM program including restrictions on food and plants, optimal environmental conditions, and housekeeping guidelines.
+- National Cultural History Museum, Pretoria IPM Procedures gives listed overviews of various tasks to support a successful IPM program including restrictions on food and plants, optimal environmental conditions, and housekeeping guidelines.

-• U.S. Army Standard Operating Procedures for Integrated Pest Management This 2006 version of a Standard Operating Procedure for Integrated Pest Management is an example from an institution with a dedicated conservation staff, an IPM specialist, and several physical buildings and off-site storage facilities.
+- U.S. Army Standard Operating Procedures for Integrated Pest Management (2006) is an example from an institution with a dedicated conservation staff, an IPM specialist, and multiple buildings and off-site storage facilities.

 For additional procedures documents, visit the Sanitation and Building Envelope pages on this site.